 How to Apply

-In January, Smithsonian curators submit their internship needs for the following fall term to the Smithsonian Office of Fellowships, which provides them to the Smith College American Studies office by late January.
-Interested Smith students come to the AMS office to read the projects and select three among the proposed internships.
-Applicants then write a brief essay outlining their qualifications and the reasons for their internship choices.
+Smithsonian curators submit their internship needs for the following fall term to the Smithsonian Office of Fellowships, which provides them to the Smith College American Studies office, usually in January for the following year.
+Interested Smith students read about the projects and select three among the proposed internships.
+Applicants list relevant courses, including course titles, grades, and instructors, as well as previous work experience.
+Applicants then write a brief essay outlining how this program fits into their overall academic program and how it would serve as preparation for future plans and the reasons for their internship choices.
 If accepted into the program, the Smithsonian Fellowship Office will then pair each applicant with one of the applicant's three project choices.

-- 2 faculty references (Faculty should email their references to AMS secretary Jennifer Burwell by the application deadline.)
+- 2 faculty references (Faculty should email their references to AMS academic assistant Terie Fleury by the application deadline).

-Early February Professor Rosetta Cohen, Director of the Program, chairs a general information meeting about the Program for interested applicants.
+The Smithsonian Program Director chairs a general information meeting about the Program for interested applicants.

 Students notify the AMS office of their intent to participate.

-Annie Russo Bellavia, '01, Smithsonian Liaison and Washington resident, will speak with students about housing and other non–academic matters
+Smithsonian Liaison and Washington D.C. resident (Elizabeth Connolly), will speak with students about housing and other non–academic matters.

-Summer Students are expected to make housing arrangements for living in DC, and to submit their security paperwork before the end of August to the Smithsonian for processing.
+Students are expected to make housing arrangements for living in D.C., and to submit their security paperwork before the end of August to the Smithsonian for processing.

-September through December Interns work at their assigned museums under direct supervision by Smithsonian curators, as well as working on their own individual research project.
-The interns meet weekly to attend a seminar on museum studies with Dr. Dorothy Moss.
-They also meet monthly with Professor Cohen and periodically with liaison Annie Russo Bellavia.
+Interns work at their assigned museums under direct supervision by Smithsonian curators, as well as working on their own individual research project.
+The interns meet weekly to attend a seminar on museum studies.
+They also meet monthly with the Smithsonian Program Director and periodically with liaison.